 United Nations Refugee Agency

 Citizenship and Immigration Canada

 Sponsorship Agreement Holders - A list of groups that can sponsor refugees to come to Canada.

 Asylum Connect - Online resource database for LGBTQI asylum seekers in the U.S and Canada.

 In order to verify your case and provide assistance, we need to know as much information as possible about your situation.
 When contacting us, please include: what country and region you are in; what forms of violence and/or threats you've experienced related to your sexual orientation, gender identity and/or gender expression; and what immediate risk you are in.
 Also, please let us know which, if any, LGBT organization in your country you have contacted and which travel documents you currently have.
-After we receive your information, we aim to get back to you within a week.
+After we receive your information, we aim to get back to you within three weeks.

 It may be some time before we can contact you, given the overwhelming demand from people whose lives are at danger around the world so it’s important for you to keep exploring options for you to get out.

 Thank you – your submission has been sent to our volunteer team.

 If you have provided your contact information and information on the risks you face because you are LGBTQ, we aim to respond to your request within two weeks.